Black Lives Matter protester and 2nd woman found dead in Florida; arrest made

 The body of Victoria Sims, 75, was also found, police said.

-Police said they've taken a 49-year-old man into custody.
+Police said they've taken 49-year-old Aaron Glee Jr. into custody.
 The release didn't provide any other details about the case or explain any relationship between the two victims and the man they've taken into custody.

 CBS affiliate WCTV reported that Salau had been active in Black Lives Matter demonstrations, reciting the names of people who had been killed by police, including Tony McDade of Tallahassee and George Floyd of Minneapolis.